scanny/python-pptx/docs/user/slides.rst

 Every slide in a presentation is based on a slide layout.
 Not surprising then that you have to specify which slide layout to use when you create a new slide.
-Let's take a minute to understand a few things abot slide layouts that we'll need so the slide we add looks the way we want it to.
+Let's take a minute to understand a few things about slide layouts that we'll need so the slide we add looks the way we want it to.